Safeguarding and child protection

 - Online Safety

-We also address safeguarding/child protection at our annual Teacher Conference in September.
+We also address Child Protection and Safeguarding at our annual Teacher Conference in September.

 For child protection within lessons, both webcams and private chat among students are disabled.
 Live attendance is available through our learning platform.
-If a 1:1 student is not in lessons after 10 minutes, teachers and management staff begin contacting carers/responsible adults to encourage them to attend and to log the reasons for any non-attendance.
+If a 1:1 student is not in lessons within 10 minutes, teachers and management staff begin contacting parents/responsible adults to encourage them to attend.
+We log all reasons for non-attendance communicated to us by parents/responsible adult and Attendance Officers.

 All lessons are recorded for safeguarding and child protection.
 Video is never used, so students can never appear on camera.
+All names are anonymised on recordings.
 All communication is through secure platform messaging and classroom audio, chat box, and whiteboard tools.

 None of our classes are ever “in-filled” with students over the age of 18 years.

 We have an up-to-date Data Protection policy and are in full compliance with GDPR.
 Staff only have access to basic student data that is held on our secure learning platform.
-Department Heads have access to all the students their staff teach.
-By basic student data, I mean name, age, previous academic attainment, previous attendance, and any safeguarding information (including any issues they may have accessing education).
+Department Heads have access to that same student data for students taught by their departmental staff.
+Basic student data means name, age, previous academic attainment, previous attendance, and any safeguarding information (including any issues they may have accessing education).